 By KBB.com Editors

 If you don't live in an area where slick roads are a regular concern, the premium price of all-wheel drive might seem unwarranted.
-Conversely, if you want the added peace of mind brought by traction and/or stability control, you may be disappointed to learn neither is available on the base 2.5i.
+Long legged drivers will find legroom only adequate, and with the front seats fully extended rear seat legroom is far from generous.

 Driving Impressions We drove the turbocharged 2.5 GT Limited sedan with a five-speed manual transmission and enjoyed it very much.
 The engine's turbocharger comes on quickly, strongly and smoothly, the steering is...also responsive and handling limits are high enough to promote outbursts of enthusiasm.
 Still, when driven at an everyday pace, the Legacy behaves not unlike its less-athletic competitors.
 With a light steering effort and small turning circle, the Legacy is pleasant around town and in a parking lot.
 Likewise, highway ride is well within the range of comfortable.
 We'd expect similar ride and handling from the less-powerful 2.5i models.
 For even sharper handling and sportier accessories, check out the limited-edition 2.5 GT spec.B and the 3.0 R Limited.